 In the last couple of weeks there has been some news in magazines that got me thinking about all this again.
 To start where the past meets the present, Ben Smith, the former BuzzFeed News editor whose media columns for the New York Times have become a kind of broadside for the state of journalism, wrote an appreciation of Harper’s springing from a long pandemic memoir they published by the novelist/bookseller Ann Patchett.
 Amazingly, although Smith is the media columnist for the Times, he confessed to not having previously picked up Harper’s, which says a lot.
 He’s had columns on Cameo and Discovery+.
 Harper’s has been known for adhering to its print model and refraining digital experimentation, which is probably why it eluded Smith’s attention.
 He was impressed that a magazine committed in old-fashioned ways to deliberate editing and non-commercially-driven editorial choices could be good.
 One does wonder if Patchett’s ruminative essay (20,000 words!) would have gotten the attention it did from the digital crowd if it had not featured a celebrity (Tom Hanks), however tangentially.

 An aside: One bit of Smith’s Harper’s reflection that got some reaction was his observation that Harper’s continues to rely on unpaid interns.
 The prevalence of unpaid internships throughout the arts has been properly assailed as untenable.
 When I started out there were not many internships at all; as they grew, they were mostly unpaid.
 Actual jobs at these places were of course even more exclusively distributed, and paid less than it took to live in the cultural hubs where they dwelled.
 We worried about this at the NYRB and paid our interns at least, but it was a rarity, and still not enough.
 The question I have for those who challenge unpaid internships is, in these low-margin (or philanthropically supported) businesses, where is the money going to come from?
 Perhaps salaries could be more evenly distributed, but I haven’t seen evidence that this would foot the bill (I’d love to).
 My last notebook noted that corporate consolidation is squeezing more profits out of book publishers, but when I began as an editorial assistant to editorial assistants at Farrar Straus & Giroux, independently owned by a multiple heir who was happy if he broke even, my salary was, by general consensus, the lowest in the business.
-What we really need to be talking about is some viable model of subsidy or financial protection for important cultural work.
+What we really need to be talking about is some viable model of subsidy or financial protection for important cultural work—for equity and other reasons.
 The evidence is in that it does not pay for itself, at least with the costs that we heap on it, notably commercial rent and health insurance.